IPod: Sales

-Sales of iPods peaked in 2008, following rapid growth in the period of 2005 to 2007.
+Sales of iPods peaked in Q1 2009, following rapid growth in the period of 2005 to 2007 and slow growth in 2008.

 In January 2007, Apple reported record quarterly revenue of US$7.1 billion, of which 48% was made from iPod sales.
 On April 9, 2007, it was announced that Apple had sold its one-hundred millionth iPod, making it the best-selling digital music player of all time.
 Its second-quarter revenue of US$5.2 billion, of which 32% was made from iPod sales.
 Apple and several industry analysts suggest that iPod users are likely to purchase other Apple products such as Mac computers.
 42% of Apple's revenue for the First fiscal quarter of 2008 came from iPod sales (followed by 21% from notebook sales and 16% from desktop sales).

 On October 21, 2008, Apple reported that only 14.21% of total revenue for fiscal quarter 4 of the year 2008 came from iPods.
 At the September 9, 2009 keynote presentation at the Apple Event, Phil Schiller announced total cumulative sales of iPods exceeded 220 million.
 The continual decline of iPod sales since 2009 has not been a surprising trend for the Apple corporation, as Apple CFO Peter Oppenheimer explained in June 2009: "We expect our traditional MP3 players to decline over time as we cannibalize ourselves with the iPod Touch and the iPhone."
 Since 2009, the company's iPod sales have continually decreased every financial quarter and in 2013 a new model was not introduced onto the market.

 As of September 2012, Apple reported that total number of iPods sold worldwide was 350 million.